dceejay/RedMap/README.md

 than draw a point it will draw a circle.

 As per Areas and Lines you may also specify *iconColor*, and *layer*.

+#### Options

+Areas, Lines and Circles can also specify more optional properties:
+ - color
+ - fillColor
+ - stroke
+ - weight
+ - opacity
+ - fill
+ - fillOpacity
+ - clickable (if true sets the passed in name as Popup)

 ### Drawing